wp-cool-tools/purify-wp-menues/README.txt

 * The plugin was released initially.

 == Upgrade Notice ==

+= 3.3.3 =
+Some code improvements and prepared for WordPress 5.8

 = 3.3.1 =
 Added missing default setting, revised settings getter function